FarronF/limerick-council-meetings/meetings/2023/07/20-Monthly Meeting of the Municipal District of Cappamore-Kilmallock/Minutes - Monthly Meeting of the Municipal District of Cappamore-Kilmallock - 22nd June 2023.md

 2. Matters Arising:

-There were no matters arising.---
+There were no matters arising.
+---
 3. Deputation by Garrienderk Community

 Circulated: Presentation by Garrienderk Community on the request for footpath works in